 The Goulburn Broken Regional Floodplain Strategy 2002 provided a regional vision and objectives for floodplain management.
 It built on current flood information and identified needs for further works and measures, identified key stakeholders, assigned roles and responsibilities for floodplain management and provided an integrated approach to floodplain management.
 View the strategy here.

-The new Regional Floodplain Management Strategy is under development and due for completion in December 2017.
-The new strategy will build on the previous strategies to provide a single, regional planning document for floodplain management and a high level regional work plan to guide future investment priorities.The Regional Floodplain Strategy will align with the vision and priorities of the Regional Ccatchment Strategy and the Regional Waterway Strategy.
+The new Regional Floodplain Management Strategy (2018 - 2028) has been completed and waiting sign off from key partners.
+The new Strategy built on the previous strategies and provides a single, regional planning document for floodplain management and a high level regional work plan to guide future investment priorities.The Regional Floodplain Strategy aligns with the vision and priorities of the Regional Ccatchment Strategy and the Regional Waterway Strategy.